 The two listed here span the range of available options from the most basic applications designed to work as Microsoft Excel Add-ins to comprehensive platforms such as SPSS.

-XLSTAT is an inexpensive data analysis and statistical solution for Microsoft Excel.
+ALLSTAT is an inexpensive data analysis and statistical solution for Microsoft Excel.

 Benefits of Key Driver Analysis